School-Based Immigration Processes

-F-1 (student) visas and B-1 (visitor) visas are nonimmigrant visas where the primary purpose for entry to the U.S. is other than employment in the U.S.
+F-1 (student) visas are nonimmigrant visas where the primary purpose for entry to the U.S. is to study at an academic institution, whether university level, or sometimes primary level education.

-F-1 visas are utilized for academic study in the U.S. A foreign national may work in the U.S. while in F-1 status in primarily two ways: through Curricular Practical Training (CPT) or through Optional Practical Training (OPT).
+F-1 visas are utilized for academic study in the U.S. A foreign national may only work in the U.S. while in F-1 status under three very limited circumstances: (1) less than 20 hours per week on campus employment authorized by the school; (2) through Curricular Practical Training (CPT), (3) or through Optional Practical Training (OPT).

 1) Curricular Practical Training: